robertshaw87/Battle-Game/README.md

 ![Battle Game](assets/images/readme-game.png "Battle Game")

-Simply click one of the gems to reduce the power of the crystal.
-Your goal is to reduce the crystal to 0 power without letting it fall into the negatives.
-Beware!
-The gems will syphon a random amount of power each time you reset!
+Simply click one of the champions to select your player character.
+Then you have a choice of which of the remaining champions you want to fight first.
 ### Prerequisites

 You need to have a modern browser able to handle html5, javascript, and css.